Remembering Tom Nyfenger

 Later, I found out that the apartment in which I have lived since the mid-seventies was Tom’s former New York teaching studio when the tenant was oboist, George Haas.
 George and Tom were friends and colleagues in the NYC Ballet Orchestra and the Contemporary Chamber Ensemble.
 When on the phone with Ed [Joffe] about the article, I mentioned this.
 He said ‘Oh, I remember coming to that apartment for lessons.
 You live there?’
 I am certain that all those vibes are still floating around here, 30 years later.
 It is a lovely thought.

 Finally, I’d like to add my own anecdotal thoughts.
 During the sixteen years that I knew Tom (It was always “Tom.”
 He detested the need for formal titles that others of lesser talent would demand—maestro, professor, Mr., Dr., etc.), there were many instances I can recall that provided a perspective of him as a unique individual and talent.
 However, my favorite Nyfenger anecdote occurred during a lesson in the late 1970s.
 As a woodwind doubler, I had been trying to learn his approach to embouchure and attempted to implement that approach on the job.
 I would make progress when practicing the flute but then would revert to old habits when having to play the flute along with saxophone and clarinet at work.
 At the lesson, he asked me to demonstrate what I was talking about.
 I began to improvise on the saxophone prior to picking up the flute.
 I had finished just one chorus of the tune and before I knew it, Tom was at the piano playing the correct changes!
 I did not play the melody of the tune (One Note Samba) or announce the tune beforehand.
 Rather, he heard the changes through my improvised line and could immediately relate it to the keyboard.
 I then attempted to show him the problems as it related to switching to the flute from the clarinet.
-Here, I played the opening movement of the Mozart Clarinet Concerto.
-Again, he was at the piano within seconds of the opening statement playing the reduced accompaniment, perfectly.
+Here, I played the opening movement of the Mozart Clarinet Concerto on Bb clarinet.
+(It’s written for “A” clarinet.)
+Again, he was at the piano within seconds of the opening statement playing the reduced accompaniment, perfectly, and in the key of Bb major instead of the original key of A major!
 After getting through the first page of the exposition, I had to stop.
-This was too much!
+This was too much.
 I asked him if he had ever studied the score and the response was typical Nyfenger: “No, but I’ve heard the piece before and I know the style.”
 This was only one instance where he demonstrated his great ears, theoretical knowledge and piano chops.
 And, oh yes, he solved my problem within a few seconds after I stopped playing: “You’re burying your bottom lip [allowing it to move toward the bottom teeth] when playing the flute after the saxophone and clarinet—Don’t!”